Michael-C-Buckley/pyautomata/README.md

 ## Presentation Notebooks

-There are example Jupyter notebooks under the branch `presentation`.
+There are example Jupyter notebooks under the branch `presentation` with filled in data.
+The notebooks under the main branch are unexecuted.